-The success of their model led to the creation of a research-based Direct Instruction program for the development of basic language skills and written expression: Adventures in Language and the Power Series (published by Novel Ideas, Inc.), and the highly successful High Performance Writing (published by McGraw-Hill Education).
-Presently in development is a new writing program—Writing for Success (to be published by Novel Ideas, Inc. Fall 2017)
+The success of their model led to the creation of a research-based Direct Instruction program for the development of basic language skills and written expression: Adventures in Language and the Power Series (published by Novel Ideas, Inc.), and the highly successful High Performance Writing (published by McGraw-Hill Education) and a new writing program—Writing for Success (published by Novel Ideas, Inc.)

 An Award-winning Administrator and Coach

-- W.C.
-Cupe College Preparatory School (Columbus, Ohio) under her directorship was awarded an excellence award from the Ohio Alliance for Public Charter Schools for school improvement in 2007.
+W.C.
+Cupe College Preparatory School (Columbus, Ohio) under her directorship was awarded an excellence award from the Ohio Alliance for Public Charter Schools for school improvement.

-- Englewood Peace Academy in Toledo, Ohio another school where she has trained teachers in the use of her approach also won an award for school improvement from this group in 2007.
+Englewood Peace Academy in Toledo, Ohio another school where she has trained teachers in the use of her approach also won an award for school improvement from this group.

 A Title I school that she worked with in rural Georgia won the Georgia Platinum Award for the Greatest Gains in Test Scores for 2 years in a row and the Association for Direct Instruction Award of Excellence.